DMSaunders/event-fraud-case-study-public/overview.md

 #### [Deliverable]: Scoping the problem
-Before you get cranking on your model, let's think of how to approach the problem.
+Before you get cranking on your model, think of how to approach the problem.

-1. Think of what preprocessing you might want to do.
+1. What preprocessing might you want to do?
 How will you build your feature matrix?
 What different ideas do you have?

 2. What models do you want to try?